CMP-Studio/WeAreNature/MigrationPatternsDataViz/README.md

 * Go to WeAreNature/MigrationPatternsDataViz
 * Open the .xcodeproj file
 * If hardware is not setup, set ```installMode = false``` in [MigrationPatternsDataViz/src/ofApp.h](https://github.com/CMP-Studio/WeAreNature/blob/master/MigrationPatternsDataViz/src/ofApp.h)
-* If hardware is set up, set ```installMode = true``` and you will probably need to adjust [this line](https://github.com/CMP-Studio/WeAreNature/blob/40b499926da073acfb5614e0a13df14d7d59d99c/MigrationPatternsDataViz/src/ofApp.cpp#L37) to the correct port
+* If hardware is set up, set ```installMode = true``` and you will probably need to adjust [this line](https://github.com/CMP-Studio/WeAreNature/blob/40b499926da073acfb5614e0a13df14d7d59d99c/MigrationPatternsDataViz/src/ofApp.cpp#L37) to the correct port.
+To find the correct port, run the app with Xcode and check the console.
 * Pressing the Run button will rebuild the app

 ## Hardware